National Report Medicare Fraud Day

 • Employee and employer contributions provide the funds for Medicare.

-• 1.45% of employers’ pay is paid by the employer and another 1.45% of the employer’s pay is paid by the employee.
+• 1.45% of an employee’s pay is paid by the employer, and another 1.45% of the employee’s pay is paid by the employee.

-• Self-employed workers pay 2.9% of their pay to the program.
+• Self-employed workers pay 2.9% of their income to the program.

 Observing National Report Medicare Fraud Day

-The government offers a free e-book and a website that gives everyone instructions on how to report Medicare fraud.
-These two resources give everyone the information they need to report Medicare fraud if they see it.
+The government offers a free e-book and a website that give everyone instructions on how to report Medicare fraud.
+These two resources provide all the information needed to report Medicare fraud if it is observed.
 People can also spread the word about this holiday using the hashtag #ReportMedicareFraudDay on their social media accounts.

 When is it?